Bluehost vs. 1&1 IONOS

-- Bluehost has better support infrastructure than 1&1.
+- Bluehost has a better overall support infrastructure than 1&1.

 - Bluehost makes use of the Weebly site builder, while 1&1 have their own proprietary site builder.

 While 1&1 impressed us early on with great uptime and amazing speed, that was just about it.
 They did not impress in anything else and had particularly bad customer support.
-Meanwhile, Bluehost continued a strong start and was excellent in almost every area.
+Meanwhile, Bluehost was excellent in almost every area.
 Bluehost wins this one for us convincingly.
 So if you are asking, Bluehost vs. 1&1, the answer is clearly Bluehost.

 Frequently Asked Questions